MLH-Fellowship/FellowBot/README.md

 ### Functionality 3 -> Emergency Hotline numbers
 Use ![your emergency] to trigger out helper bot or just enter **!all** to get every helpline number.

+### Functionality 4 -> Get upcoming event(s) info
+Use !event [count] to get a list of the ongoing and upcoming events of the pod.
+Enter the count of events to retrieve following the command.
+It's default value is 1.

 ## Scalability 🌺
 The project can be scaled to fulfill huge possibilities.
 The current scalable paths comprise of :
 - Extending the functionality to make the bot more dynamic i.e. text summarization for cosine similarity between asked questions.
 This will enable us to make our bot more useful.